How routes work

 X-MESHAGENT-USER or X-MESHAGENT-API-SCOPE headers before forwarding the request, so callers cannot spoof them without actually going through MeshAgent IAP.

 Routes are not limited to proxying traffic into an HTTP app.
 They can also turn incoming HTTP requests into queue messages for agents or workers inside the room.
-This is useful for webhook ingestion patterns where you want:- a stable public URL
+This is useful when you want:- a stable public URL

 - no always-on HTTP app inside the room